2018 WFCP World Congress

 TAFE Directors Australia, alongside our member institutes and with the World Federation of Colleges and Polytechnics (WFCP), will host the 2018 World Congress for the WFCP.
 The 2018 Congress will bring together thought leaders, institution directors, practitioners and researchers to explore the theme of “Preparing for the Skills Future, Now”.

-The Congress will be held in Melbourne from 8 – 10 October, 2018.
+The Congress will be held in Melbourne, Australia from 8 – 10 October, 2018.
 Save the date now.
-More information will be updated on this page as it is available.
-For enquiries around participation, sponsorship or other information, please email email@example.com.
+For enquiries around participation, sponsorship or other information, please click here.

 Education professionals come to the congress to learn and share trends and best practices in professional and technical education and training.
 The congress is attended by more than 600 delegates from over 50 countries and six continents.

 The 2018 congress will be an influential gathering held at a time of rapid change in the international economy.
 This includes advances being made in digitalisation and automation, on-going globalisation of markets and supply-chains and the emergence of new industries and jobs while others decline.

 The Congress theme, Preparing for the Skills Future, Now will make a difference to the outcomes for millions of vocational and professional students world-wide.

 The changing nature of work means workers will need different kinds of skills.
 They will harness knowledge rather needing to know specific facts.
 Creativity and innovation will be important, foundation skills will remain essential, as will the ability to solve problems.
 Employers will seek workers who can co-create and collaborate through teams.

 People in every country and in every industry and occupation will be affected.
 This raises questions about how to prepare young people for careers in which they will use a more generic set of skills, rather than skills for narrowly defined jobs.